badams97/Sprayer_Chassis_Features/README.md

 ![image](PNG/Feature_Importance.PNG "Feature Importance")

-In conclusion, with chassis roll rate maintaining a significant portion of the overall importance, this feature can now uphold the highest priority when evaluating future chassis systems.
-By focusing on reducing the average chassis roll rate experienced throughout the field, the greatest impact should be seen in reducing the standard deviation of boom motion.
+**_Conclusion_**: with chassis roll rate maintaining a significant portion of the overall importance, this feature can now uphold the highest priority when evaluating future chassis systems.
+By focusing on **reducing the average chassis roll rate** experienced throughout the field, the **greatest impact** should be seen in reducing the standard deviation of boom motion.
 Therefore, this should produce a more stable boom and improved boom height performance.

 ***
 ***